By J. L. Starkey

 The Count lived life on his own terms.
 He even published his motto in Deadwood newspapers !
 He was not interested in making nice or being politically correct.
 He was an individual, and he was proud of that fact.

-Deadwood embraced the Count as one of its own, and he became a popular member of the community.
-He was often in the news, and many reports described his good nature and love of practical jokes .
+Residents of Deadwood embraced the Count as one of their own.
+He was often in the news, and reports described his good nature and love of practical jokes .

 The Count became so popular that in 1887, a group of Deadwood residents encouraged him to run for mayor, despite his aversion to politics .
 Though he lost the election, his popularity continued to grow, and by 1890, he was in the news again.
 This time, he made headlines for installing new bathrooms in his barbershop; residents were urged to “enjoy a luxuriant bath” at Glickauf’s place before church services .